-Sir Robert Owen, at that time a High Court judge, was appointed to chair the Inquiry, having previously acted as Assistant Coroner with responsibility for conducting the previous inquest into Mr Litvinenko’s death.
-Sir Robert, who retired from the High Court bench on 19 September 2014, suspended the inquest and opened the Inquiry [PDF] having been asked to do so by the Lord Chancellor and Secretary of State for Justice in accordance with paragraph 3 of Schedule 1 of the Coroners and Justice Act 2009.
+Sir Robert Owen, at that time a High Court judge, was appointed to chair the inquiry, having previously acted as Assistant Coroner with responsibility for conducting the inquest into Mr Litvinenko’s death.
+Sir Robert, who retired from the High Court bench on 19 September 2014, suspended the inquest and opened the inquiry (PDF) having been asked to do so by the Lord Chancellor and Secretary of State for Justice in accordance with paragraph 3 of schedule 1 of the Coroners and Justice Act 2009.

-In his opening address on 31 July 2014 Sir Robert set out the chronology of events which had led up to the decision to hold the Inquiry, starting with the opening of an Inquest into Mr Litvinenko’s death on 30 November 2006.
-Althought the inquest into Mr Litvinenko’s death is now suspended pending conclusion of this Inquiry, information about proceedings in the inquest remains available on this website at “The Inquest” tab above.
+In his opening address on 31 July 2014 Sir Robert set out the chronology of events which had led up to the decision to hold the inquiry, starting with the opening of an inquest into Mr Litvinenko’s death on 30 November 2006.
+Although the inquest into Mr Litvinenko’s death is now suspended pending conclusion of the inquiry, information about proceedings in the inquest remains available at the inquest section on this website.

 Public hearings took place in court 73 at the Royal Courts of Justice in London between 27 January and 30 March 2015 and will recommence in July 2015 for a limited period.

 The Terms of Reference